-The Minnesota State system office encourages the responsible exploration and ethical use of generative AI services.
+Minnesota State supports the responsible exploration and ethical use of generative AI services.
 In situations where this document does not provide guidance to specific questions about generative artificial intelligence, persons are encouraged to contact system office representatives for further guidance through the Minnesota State Service Portal.